 - Potential deals, timelines and won/lost deals

-You can even run your entire website from within HubSpot and track the entirety of the customer-journey map.
+You can even run your entire website from within HubSpot and track the entirety of the customer journey map.

 To get started with your CRM determine: